-The UK’s much-loved, festive and immersive theatre experience, LaplandUK, is set to launch a second location in the UK just in time for when Christmas 2025 comes around.
-Following the success of their original site in Ascot, the event is set to expand to Manchester, allowing even more families across the country to experience the magic of the festive season – and tickets for Lapland in both Manchester and Ascot will go on sale this March.
+The UK’s much-loved, festive and immersive theatre experience, LaplandUK, has launched a second location in the UK just in time for Christmas 2025.
+Following the success of their original site in Ascot, the event has expanded to the North West, allowing even more families across the country to experience the magic of the festive season – and the Lapland experience is not too far from Manchester.

 What is LaplandUK?

-Both LaplandUK Ascot and LaplandUK Manchester are based on six best-selling books, written by founders Mike and Alison Battle, and will offer guests an enchanting immersive four-and-a-half hour experience.
-The event runs for a limited six-week period each year in the build-up to Christmas and is brought to life by world class production teams and costume designers within a Hollywood-grade film set.
+Both LaplandUK Ascot and LaplandUK Manchester are based on six best-selling books, written by founders Mike and Alison Battle, and will offer guests an enchanting, immersive 4.5 hour experience.
+The event runs for a limited six-week period each year in the build-up to Christmas and is brought to life by world-class production teams and costume designers within a Hollywood-grade film set.

 The experience features breathtaking performances and interactive activities, including assisting the Toy Factory Elves to make a toy for Father Christmas’ Sleigh, decorating gingerbread with Mother Christmas, ice skating on the frozen pond, and the magical finale: an intimate and personalised encounter with Father Christmas.